Capital Projects and Space Management (Policy 9280)

 7. Exceptions to Capital Project Procedures

 The following types of projects are generally exempt from the annual Capital Project Procedures and Approval process.
-These projects, if deemed eligible for exemption by the AVP for Campus Operations/CPFO, will enter the project assignment workflow.
+These projects, if deemed eligible for exemption by the Associate Vice President for Campus Operation, will enter the project assignment workflow.

 a.
 A Capital Project meeting the definition of Preventative Maintenance, as outlined in this policy, and if funding is secured.

 b.
 A Capital Project that has funding secured and is estimated to cost less than $50,000; however, a detailed estimate coordinated by a Project Manager is required prior to providing this exemption and a Capital Project Request Form must be submitted to allow tracking and to assign a Project Manager.

 c.
 Capital Projects deemed emergencies or time sensitive.
 This includes projects that address imminent life/safety issues, or projects that are subject to time-sensitive gifts or grants.

 d.
 Project studies, including cost estimation, engineering and/or architectural analysis, or general feasibility studies.
 Funding must be secured to conduct the work to receive the exemption.
 A Capital Project/Space Request Form must be submitted to allow tracking and to assign a Project Manager.

 Before a Capital Project may officially begin, certain additional approvals may be required.
 Campus Operations will provide assistance with the preparation of the materials outlined below.